-Curbing the Power of Airbnb in New York City
+What Airbnb Did to New York City

 “If we didn’t have this dominance of commercial operators, the home sharers would do better,” Wachsmuth said.
 “Currently what’s happening is that the price the actual part-time home sharers need to charge in order to get a booking is getting pushed way down.”

 If this sound illegal, that’s because it is.
 It contradicts Airbnb’s “one host, one home” policy, which was introduced in New York City in 2016.
 That policy limits New York-area hosts from listing rentals at more than one address.
-It also violates New York State’s Multiple Dwelling Law (MDL), which forbids short-term rentals of fewer of fewer than 30 days in buildings with three or more units, unless the owner is present.
+It also violates New York State’s Multiple Dwelling Law (MDL), which forbids short-term rentals of fewer than 30 days in buildings with three or more units, unless the owner is present.
 While it is certainly possible for a host to have multiple legal listings that all refer to the same property, using American Community Survey data from 2011 to 2015, the researchers calculated that anywhere between between 42 percent and 46 percent of all active listings have had illegal reservations.

 New York’s MDL, which has been in effect in some iteration since 1929, is difficult to enforce.
 In a situation where the law tries to go after someone, Wachsmuth said “the landlord can say, ‘Oh, I was there—I was just in a different room.’
 They can’t prove that they weren’t.”